Aline Medeiros Ramos

 University of Waterloo

-Sarah Howard is the Membership Manager of GPDN and the Manager, Postdoctoral Affairs and Programming Development at University of Waterloo.
+Sarah Howard (she/her) is the Membership Manager of GPDN and the Manager, Postdoctoral Affairs and Programming Development at University of Waterloo.
 In her role at UWaterloo, she develops and oversees programming for graduate students and postdocs, including professional skills programming, research communication showcases, and graduate Work-Integrated Learning.
 Sarah has an MA in Political Science from the University of Waterloo.
-Outside of work, Sarah can be found snuggling with her cat and enjoying good coffee!
+Outside of work, Sarah can be found snuggling with her cat, chasing her toddler, and enjoying good (though often cold) coffee!